Laser Cutter Repairs, Support and Upgrades.

 Laser Cutter upgrades.

 Most Laser cutters are in the 40 watt to 150 watt power range.
 As the power increases so does the dot size of the laser beam.
 If your business engraves high detailed images a laser cutter that’s 60 watts or above may struggle to give the detail you require.
 However, if you also cut material a 60 watt machine may struggle to cut material when the tube gets old.
+We also upgrade Leetro controllers in HPC Laser cutters to Ruida Controllers.
+We can do this cheaper than HPC and quicker.

 What can you do about this?